CIRA-Pulsars-and-Transients-Group/vcstools/README.md

 ======

-Instillation
+Installation
 ======
-The instillation is done in two steps.
+The installation is done in two steps.
 The first involves installing all the python scripts which is done with the command:
 ```bash
 python setup.py build --build-scripts=<build_location>
 ```